 Massage it.
 Rubbing the patella area may help lessen the pain and promote healing.

 Stretch your quads and hamstrings.
 Inflexible quadriceps and hamstrings can put extra stress on the patellar tendon.
 Basic, disciplined stretches of both muscles can both help prevent patellar tendinitis and help heal it.

 Try eccentric training.
 Do leg extensions—however, lower the weight slowly after lifting it at normal speed.
 If you’re rehabbing the tendon, you can first do this the old-school way by having a partner apply resistance to your lower leg and then move to a leg extension machine as your rehab progresses.
 Lowering the weight slowly challenges the tendon and the muscles around it, making them all stronger.
 This helps prevent future patellar tendinitis.

 NOTE: Normally I’m not a fan of leg extensions as a regular training exercise—they don’t mimic any real-world movement and put excessive torque on the knee—but in cases of rehabbing patellar tendinitis, used as described, they can be effective.

 When To Call A Doctor

-If these treatments don’t help, see your doctor.
+If these treatments don’t help your patella injury, see your doctor.
 He or she will examine and diagnose you and, if warranted, prescribe anti-inflammatories and physical therapy.